The BSM Academic Program

 a.
 Attendance (20%).
 Complete and prompt attendance in all session.
 Only one excused absence is allowed for each course and the student will have to do some make up work to compensate for the absence.
 Two or more unexcused absences will be ground to drop the student from a course.
 Coming to a class late twice will be considered one absence.

 b.
-Class Response (20%) Class response is determined by student’s class participation, daily insights (written in an ` Insight Sheet’) and note taking.
+Class Response (20%) Class response is determined by student’s class participation and daily insights (written in an ` Insight Sheet’)

 c.
 Assignments (20%).
 Assignments maybe one major course assignment due at the end of the course or an accumulation of daily research assignments.
 Assignments can be in the form of research work, analysis of related scriptures, making a glossary, individual or group projects, case study or any other form that the teacher feels best.